Feature

 Thank you

 We’re so grateful to Continuo Foundation and The Assembly House Trust for their support of this programme.
-We’re looking forward to sharing the life and works of two important women, Elisabetta de Gambarini and Cecilia Young, and to bringing to life stories of the year 1754 – 1755 as a way of celebrating the legacy of Thomas Ivory’s astonishing contribution to Norwich: the iconic Assembly House.
+We enjoyed sharing the life and works of two important women, Elisabetta de Gambarini and Cecilia Young, and bringing to life stories of the year 1754 – 1755 as a way of celebrating the legacy of Thomas Ivory’s astonishing contribution to Norwich: the iconic Assembly House.

-Norwich Baroque will be performing "Enchanting Norwich" at the The Assembly House, Norwich, on 6 October 2024.
+Norwich Baroque performed "Enchanting Norwich" at the The Assembly House, Norwich, on 6 October 2024.

 Author: Rachel Stroud